 - What are your business needs?
 Is it time to simply grow your email list?
 Do you need to attend to the marketing basics (see above) before you do a deeper project?
 Have you established a unique approach and it’s time to write your book?

 - How do you naturally connect with humans?
 This is key.
 If you don’t like speaking, it’s likely you can do other things to get clients.
 If you are a one-to-one person, smart, strategic networking will work for you.
 My recommendation is that you get 5-10 ways you love to connect with people, and then let these percolate for a while.
 Your intuitive side will come up with the perfect strategy for you.
-Over years of working with clients, every client has had the strategy that worked perfectly for them.
+Over years of working with clients, I have found that every client has had the strategy that worked perfectly for them.
 You have this too.
 Just let it come to you.

-It’s an organic, messy process, but every time there is one strategy that stands out above all the rest.
-This strategy becomes the engine, and you can likely sense it when you’re contemplating this decision.
+The right strategy becomes the engine, and you can likely sense it when you’re contemplating this decision.
 Keep asking these questions and going deeper until you land it.